ckxng/avbooth-docs/training.md

 8. operating the PAFL and headphones
 9. responding to feedback by reducing levels
 10. turning off the lights, mixer, equipment rack, and reciever rack in the correct order
+11. Indicating that the room is occupied on the air conditioner panels

 ### Level 2 - Advanced Operator Training